Linear- and Multiple Regression from scratch

 To find the partial derivatives of our SSE function we should expand it so that we can see all the variables we need to take into account:

-Looking at the expanded formula it seems like there's mm and bb we need to derive with respect to:
+Looking at the expanded formula it seems like there's and we need to derive with respect to:

 Which results in the following code: